numbas/editor-docs/source/project/reference.rst

 ==================

 To delete a project, you must be its owner.
-You can't delete your personal workspace.
+You cannot delete your personal workspace.

 .. warning::
-    Only delete a project if you're absolutely sure you don't need it any more.
+    Only delete a project if you're absolutely sure you do not need it any more.
     Deleting a project is an irreversible action that will result in the loss of data belonging to the project.

 To delete a project, go to the project's :guilabel:`Options` page and click on the :guilabel:`Delete this project` button.